mikebirdgeneau/yycflood/glenmore_example.md

-Next let's use max out-flow of the Elbow River assumed to be ~ 600m3/s, to see how long it would take to dissipate thus precipitation from Glenmore Reservoir:
+Next let's use max out-flow of the Elbow River assumed to be ~ 600m3/s, to see how long it would take to dissipate this precipitation from Glenmore Reservoir (good news is that it takes time for this precipitation to make it to the reservoir):

 ```r
 max.elbow <- 600  #m3/s